-Mozambique is known for bad driving, especially in the capital.
-Expats on the road as pedestrians, passengers or drivers should be cautious of other drivers at all times.
-In the capital, Maputo, the public transport system is slightly better than anywhere else in the country.
+Mozambique is known for dangerous driving, especially in the capital.
+Expats on the road, whether as pedestrians, passengers or drivers, should be cautious of other drivers at all times.
+In the capital, Maputo, the public transport system is slightly better than elsewhere in the country.

-Mozambique's international airport is Maputo International Airport.
-Mozambique also has a number of paved and unpaved airports throughout the country, and if landing in a remote area, it is best to prearrange transport, as there is unlikely to be anything available on arrival.
+Mozambique's biggest airport is Maputo International Airport.
+The country also has a number of paved and unpaved airports throughout the country, and if landing in a remote area, it is best to prearrange transport, as there is unlikely to be anything available on arrival.

 Public transport in Mozambique

-Public transport in Mozambique is known to be unreliable and is usually notrecommended.
-Expats who can afford to buy a car may find it a more convenient and safer way to get around than those who choose to use public transport.
+Public transport in Mozambique is known to be unreliable and is usually not recommended.
+Expats who can afford to buy a car may find it a more convenient and safer way to get around than using public transport.

-Trains travel to and from Maputo and South Africa, however the trains are known to be overcrowded.
-Many lack sleeping facilities which makes overnight journeys very difficult.
+Trains travel to and from Maputo and South Africa, but they are known to be overcrowded.
+Many lack sleeping facilities, which makes overnight journeys difficult.

-There are coaches that travel around Mozambique for long distance destinations.
-It is not uncommon for coaches to be full, and a chapas is usually used to take the overflow of passengers.
-Like the trains, buses can be used to travel to other neighbouring countries, like Zimbabwe and South Africa.
+There are coaches that travel around Mozambique for long-distance destinations.
+It is not uncommon for coaches to be full, and a chapa is usually used to take the overflow of passengers.
+Like trains, buses can be used to travel to other neighbouring countries, such as Zimbabwe and South Africa.
 Intercity buses also exist, and these generally leave at 4am.

-There is a ferry between Inhaca Island and Maputo as well as Catembe and Maputo daily.
-The ferry travels more frequently on weekends, but expats should make sure that they arrive early to secure a spot.
+There are daily ferries between Inhaca Island and Maputo, as well as Catembe and Maputo.
+The ferry travels more frequently on weekends, but expats should make sure they arrive early to secure a spot.

 Driving in Mozambique

 Cars drive on the left in Mozambique.
-Expats may find that the road conditions are bad with potholes being a common feature.
-Many of the roads are also unpaved, which may affect the decision of what car to use.
-There are also reports of corrupt officials who pull over cars for a bribe.
+Expats may find that the road conditions are bad, with potholes being a common feature.
+Many of the roads are also unpaved, which may affect the decision of what car to purchase.
+There are also reports of corrupt officials who pull over cars for bribes.
 It is best to remain calm and to keep photocopies of all documents to hand over.

 It is common for people to rent cars from South Africa and drive over the border.
-For long term arrangements, buying a car can be wise.
-When driving, expats should always carry their ID, drivers licence, the car registration papers and insurance details.
-It is recommended that expats fill up their car wherever possible, as petrol stations can be few and far between.
+For long-term arrangements, buying a car can be wise.
+When driving, expats should always carry their ID, driving licence, vehicle registration papers and insurance details.
+It is recommended that expats fill up their cars wherever possible, as petrol stations can be few and far between.